 Hallowbaloo is a Halloween-themed festival held at Honolulu’s Chinatown Arts District on Oahu.
 The historic downtown is the epicenter of celebration with lots of live music, delicious food, arts, and entertainment.
 You'll see many people wearing spooky and crazy costumes.
 There are free performances as well as an arts and crafts bazaar.
 Hallowbaloo is one of the best street festivals in all of Hawaii.
 And it only happens once a year from 5 pm to 10 pm on a Saturday before Halloween.
 After the festival, you can enjoy the parties at clubs in Chinatown and Aloha Tower Marketplace.

-Keiki Costume Contest at The Royal Grove (dates for 2020 TBA)
+Keiki Costume Contest at The Royal Grove (on hold)

 Keiki Halloween Costume Contest is the premier annual activity for kids at The Royal Grove in Honolulu.
 Kids under ten and their parents are invited to compete for prizes in four categories: Ohana Costumes, Cutest Costume, Most Creative Costume, and Most Unique Costume.
 There is also balloon art, a photo booth, giveaway bags, trick-or-treating, and more fun activities.